 - Restricting vehicle access to the Upper Rock including after the closure of ticket booths with the exception of residents; - Creating a new entrance station at Devil's Gap Battery for pedestrians; - Continued development of pedestrian trails; - Commissioning a report on the development of a transport system for the Upper Rock Nature Reserve in consultation, and for the benefit, of all key stakeholders.
-The system should cater for a 'Park and Ride' facility to detract private vehicles from entering the Reserve during opening hours; - Restricting private vehicle access to Apes Den and Prince Phillip's Arch during peak visitor times; - Creating fiscal incentives for hybrid vehicles e.g. reduced ticket fees or subsidies for tour operators; - Exploring the implementation of an automatic turnaround system for the Upper Galleries; - Restricting vehicle access to Princess Amelia's Battery with the exception of blue badge holders; - Implementing a regular road repairs programme; - Installing new road safety barriers where possible; - Installing speed bumps in key areas of the Upper Rock; - Introducing an air quality monitoring programme for the Upper Rock.
+The system should cater for a 'Park and Ride' facility to detract private vehicles from entering the Reserve during opening hours; - Restricting private vehicle access to Apes Den and Prince Phillip's Arch during peak visitor times; - Creating fiscal incentives for hybrid vehicles e.g. reduced ticket fees or subsidies for tour operators; - Restricting vehicle access to Princess Amelia's Battery with the exception of blue badge holders; - Implementing a regular road repairs programme; - Installing new road safety barriers where possible; - Installing speed bumps in key areas of the Upper Rock; - Introducing an air quality monitoring programme for the Upper Rock.